 Deficiencies in DNA mismatch repair (dMMR) can be caused by hereditary, germline mutations or epigenetic silencing by hypermethylation.
 Lynch syndrome, which is linked to hereditary mutations that cause dMMR, is the most common form of hereditary colorectal cancer.
 In addition to colorectal cancer, Lynch syndrome increases the lifetime risk of developing certain other cancers(1).

-NCCN® guidelines recommend universal screening for 15+ different cancer types by MSI and/or IHC analysis.
+NCCN® guidelines recommend screening for 23 different cancer types by MSI and/or IHC analysis.

 Genetic counselor Heather Hampel is an advocate for universal tumor screening.
 Screening all tumors and Lynch-associated cancers can help identify those who have an increased risk for colorectal and other cancers, as well as identifying tumors most likely to respond to immunotherapeutics.